rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/hardhat/test-smart-contract.md

 ---
 menu_order: 300
-menu_title: Test Smart Contract
+menu_title: Test Smart Contracts
 layout: rsk
-title: 'Test Smart Contract'
+title: 'Test Smart Contracts'
 description: 'Learn how to test your Rootstock smart contract'
-tags: quick-start, getting-started, guide, how-to, bitcoin, rsk, blockchain
+tags: quick-start, getting-started, guide, how-to, bitcoin, rsk, rootstock, blockchain
 ---
-## Testing the Contract

-### Installing Testing Dependencies Mocha and Chai
+## Installing Testing Dependencies Mocha and Chai

 Before writing tests for your token contract, ensure that you have the required testing dependencies installed in your project.